vrtuosoio/Scripts/docs/kubernetes-installation.md

 `export VRT_VERSION=${IMAGE_VER}` allows you to specify what version of the vrtuoso platform you want to run.
 All of our services are tagged by first 9 characters of `COMMIT HASH` such as `5534d19fc`

-Use our generate script by using
+Use our generate script by running:

 ```
 chmod 755 generate_k8.sh